SilvanSpiess/Marketplace/README.md

 approved shops.
 Moderators can right click on a shop to make a copy of the shop edit book.

 ##### By default, these three utilities are enabled.
 It is recommended not to turn off moderation.

+### Updating GUIMD to newer versions of minecraft.
+Some versions of minecraft might introduce minor changes, which require some tweaks to json and config files.
+Here we detail some actions needed to update our plugin to the newest version of minecraft.

+#### Updating from 1.20.4 or lower to 1.20.5 or higher
+Mojang added armadillos, who drop scutes and hence renamed the already existing scutes to turtle scutes.
+This causes GUIMarketplaceDirectory to crash when reading the json database.
+To fix this replace all instances of `"SCUTE"` with `"TURTLE_SCUTE"`.
+(Make sure to include the quotes to prevent side effects.)

+#### Updating from 1.21.8 or lower to 1.21.9 or higher
+Mojang added copper chains and renamed the already existing chains to iron chains.
+This causes GUIMarketplaceDirectory to crash when reading the json database.
+To fix this replace all instances of `"CHAIN"` with `"IRON_CHAIN"`.
+(Make sure to include the quotes to prevent side effects.)